 *Recommendation 86.5 In addition, from 1 July 2024, the minimum staff time standard should require at least one registered nurse on site per residential aged care facility at all times.

 **Recommendation 19.1.b. imposing appropriate requirements to meet resident nutritional needs and ensure meals are desirable to eat, having regard to a person’s preferences and religious and cultural considerations.

 For further information, please visit our website: www.agedcarereformnow.com.au

 Journalists/editors please note – Aged Care Reform Now can also assist in providing access to older people and their families who can share their stories.

 Please note Aged Care Reform Now is a volunteer organisation.
 A member of the team will respond as soon as they can.

 About Aged Care Reform Now

 Aged Care Reform Now is a grassroots group dedicated to improving aged care services in Australia.
 We advocate for a new aged care system that focuses on transparency, accountability, and effective regulation to ensure the human rights of older people are upheld.
 Like so many “people-powered” movements, the core group began with a few hard-working and dedicated people “sitting” around a virtual kitchen table.
 (Most meetings took place via zoom with members in Sydney and Melbourne).
-The group has been guided and supported by members of a Facebook group started more than five years ago by aged care advocate Dr Sarah Russell.
-A key External Advisor panel has been established and the team is in the process of creating working groups made up of older people and their families with experience of the aged care system.
 For more information, go to www.agedcarereformnow.com.au